-Let us start from the United States, where driver’s licenses are issued with slightly different rules by each state, but commercial licenses follow a standardized federal system.
-Basically, everything is a question of weight: anyone having a regular car driving license can easily drive an agricultural vehicle in the fields or on the road, as long as it is below 11 tons.
-If the vehicle weight exceeds this limit, a CDS, a Commercial Driver's License is mandatory.
-A similar system is adopted in other countries such as Australia, and New Zealand.
-The same rule goes for the United Kingdom where even 16-year-old minors can drive a tractor or farming vehicles in the fields without a class B driving license.
+Let’s start out in the United States, where driver’s licenses are issued with slightly different rules per state, but commercial licenses follow a standardized federal system.
+Basically, it’s all a question of weight: anyone with a regular driving license can legally drive an agricultural vehicle in the fields or on the road, as long as it is below 11 tons.
+If the vehicle weight exceeds this limit, a Commercial Driver's License (CDS) is mandatory.
+A similar system is adopted in other countries such as Australia and New Zealand.
+The same rule goes for the United Kingdom where even 16-year-olds can drive a tractor or other farming vehicle in the fields without a class B driving license!

-In other UE countries, the situation is slightly different.
-In Italy, for instance, a regulation has recently come into force making a license for professional equipment compulsory.
-Tractor and agricultural machinery operators must hence attend a training which includes three lessons in class and five practical ones.
+However, in other EU countries, the situation is slightly different.
+In Italy, for instance, one of the more recent regulations means that a license for professional equipment is compulsory.
+Tractor and agricultural machinery operators must, therefore, attend training which includes three classroom and five practical lessons.

-In France, the rule is based on the profession of the person driving a tractor.
-If he/she is a professional operator - farm owner or employee, council operator – no document is necessary except the regular class B driving license.
-In all other cases, it is necessary to obtain a C1E license if the weight of the agricultural vehicle is between 3.5 and 7.5 tons, or the CE license if the means weights over 7.5 tons.
+Next, we’re jetting off to France.
+Here, the rules are based on the profession of the person driving the tractor.
+If he or she is a professional operator - such as a farm owner or employee - no document is necessary, bar the regular class B driving license.
+In all other cases, it is necessary to obtain a C1E license if the weight of the agricultural vehicle is between 3.5 and 7.5 tons, or alternatively, the CE license if the vehicle weighs over 7.5 tons.

-In Germany, the distinction is based on the vehicle class.
-With a class B driving license, one can drive “smaller” tractors up to a maximum speed of 40 km/h.
-For larger agricultural machinery reaching speeds of 60 km/h, however, the integration of a Class T driving license is mandatory.
+Finally, let’s travel overseas to Germany, where we’re met with yet another take on agri-law.
+Here, the distinction is based on the vehicle class.
+With a class B driving license, one can drive smaller tractors up to a maximum speed of 40 km/h.
+For larger agricultural machinery, which reaches speeds of 60 km/h, however, the integration of a Class T driving license is mandatory.